nextpyp/pyp/docs/install/attach-slurm.rst

 Installation: Attach a SLURM cluster
 ====================================

-The `base installation instructions <./install-web.rst>`_ install complete working application that does all the computation on the local machine.
+The `base installation instructions <./install-web>`_ install a complete working application that does all the computation on the local machine.

 If, after you've installed the base application, you want to improve performance by attaching a SLURM_ cluster,